RuDo Logo

 Value investing means buying stocks that are priced low relative to their fundamental worth, measured by metrics like price-to-earnings (PE), price-to-book (PB), or price-to-cash-flow.
 The logic: companies that are temporarily out of favour trade at a discount, and when sentiment normalises, their prices revert toward fair value.

 In India, the Nifty 50 Value 20 index selects the 20 most undervalued stocks from the Nifty 50 based on return on capital employed, PE, PB, and dividend yield.
-Historically, the value factor has delivered 1-3% annual outperformance over the broad market in India over long periods, though it suffered a notable "lost decade" globally from 2010-2020 when growth stocks dominated.
+Globally, the MSCI World Enhanced Value index applies similar screens across 23 developed markets.
+Historically, the value factor has delivered 1.5-3% annual outperformance over market-cap-weighted indices over full cycles, though it suffered a painful decade of underperformance from 2010-2020, particularly in the US where growth stocks dominated.

 When it works best: Economic recoveries, mean-reversion environments, periods following market crashes.
 When it struggles: prolonged growth-dominated markets, low-interest-rate environments.